 - Check out our travel resources page, which will give you lots of tips and ideas on how to save money on booking accommodation and flights for your trip

 - If you’re in Edinburgh for longer over this period, there’s a lot going on in the lead up to both New Years Eve and Christmas in Edinburgh.
-Check out my guide to spending two days in Edinburgh to keep you entertained for longer!
+Check out my guide to spending two days in Edinburgh,

 - And finally, check out our pages on Edinburgh and Scotland, to give you lots more ideas for how to spend your time in this lovely part of the world.